pangeo-forge/pangeo-forge-recipes/docs/recipe_user_guide/recipes.md

 A Recipe is a Python object which encapsulates a workflow for transforming data.
-A Recipe knows how to take a {class}`file pattern <pangeo_forge_recipes.patterns.FilePattern>`, which descibes a collection of source files ("inputs"), and turn it into a single analysis-ready, cloud-optimized dataset.
+A Recipe knows how to take a {class}`file pattern <pangeo_forge_recipes.patterns.FilePattern>`, which describes a collection of source files ("inputs"), and turn it into a single analysis-ready, cloud-optimized dataset.
 Creating a recipe does not actually cause any data to be read or written; the recipe is just the _description_ of the transformation.